Backpacking the Colorado Collegiate Loop

 Resupply

 Whether you want to mail a resupply package or buy as you go, the options are pretty easy.
 While nearly every day presents an opportunity to hitchhike or shuttle into town, resupply options present themselves at reasonable intervals on the trail.
-As of 2021, all three On-Trail options accepted resupply packages for hikers.
+These are places where you can send packages or get food.

-3.5 Twin Lakes General Store, plus food trucks
+3.5 Twin Lakes General store (with food trucks) On-trail

 Permits